top of page

 A page of dedication to those special, longtime friends-and-colleagues without whom our career journeys would not be the same!
 Longterm, trusting, caring professional relationships are possible!
 Enjoy reading these testaments to enduring friendship among worthy educators.
-We'll add a new #edufriends story every day the month of February.
-Longterm, loyal, caring, nurturing, professional friendships are still possible!
+We'll continue to add new #edufriends as we receive them beyond our initial February celebration.
+Share yours and show that longterm, loyal, caring, nurturing, professional friendships are still possible!

 I first met Melinda Lawson over a decade ago when I was a principal in Richmond, Virginia.
 While a single paragraph could never fully capture what she means to me, I can say that she has been my professional confidant and unwavering source of support for over ten years.